AeJohnson13/cs372-project-repo/README.md

 ---
 ### Sign Up Page
 ![Signup Page](<Images/Signup Page Screenshot.png>)
-The Sign Up Page allows the user to create a new viewer account by inputting a valid username and two identical passwords the hitting `Add User`, and gives you the option to hit the `Click Here` button to return to the Login page to sign in to their new account
+The Sign Up Page allows the user to create a new viewer account by inputting a valid username and two identical passwords the hitting `Add User`, and gives you the option to hit the `Click Here` button to return to the Login page to sign in to their new account.
+Additional roles must be added to the viewer account by system admin.

 ---
 ### Gallery Pages